Markdowns, sales, promotions, discounts, and every other word synonymous with a “deal” create sticky situations for retailers.

-There is a right way of going about discounts, and there’s a wrong way.
+Of course, there is the right way of going about discounts and there’s the wrong way.
 Unfortunately, the line between the two can become quite blurry.
-The line’s location depends on your brand and your ultimate goal as a retailer, but there are certain ways to run promotions that are useful for any retailer in 2016.
-Here are the top ways to carry out sales and markdowns more effectively.
+That line’s location depends on your brand and your ultimate goal as a retailer, but there are certain ways to run promotions that are useful for any retailer.

 Use Door Busters